orchetect/PrefsKit/README.md

     // @Pref vars are Observable and Bindable in SwiftUI views
     @Pref var foo: Int?

-    // `storage` acces is NOT Observable or Bindable in SwiftUI views func fruit(name: String) -> String? {
+    // `storage` access is NOT Observable or Bindable in SwiftUI views func fruit(name: String) -> String? {
         storage.value(forKey: "fruit-\(name)")
     }